Generating Demand for a New Financial Product

 Liquid Stock now has high quality leads in the pipeline as well as growing market awareness.
 In the first year of working together, we’ve not only generated an appropriate amount of leads, but ensured that they are high quality versus high quantity.

-To protect client confidentiality, we agreed to not share specific metrics for this account, but we can say that Liquid Stock has already closed a large deal through the digital campaign, representing an attractive return on their ad spend.
+To protect client confidentiality, we agreed to not share specific metrics for this account, but we can say that Liquid Stock has already closed several 7 to 8 figure deals through the digital campaign, representing an attractive return on their ad spend.